kaylajlu/kaylajlu.github.io/_pages/about.md

 Hi there!
 My name is Kayla, and I'm a computer science student at Carnegie Mellon University.
-I enjoy coding practical applications and am passionate about using computer science to make a positive impact.
+I enjoy coding practical applications and have exper

+ am passionate about using computer science to make a positive impact.
 I am always happy to talk feel free to reach out!